Our Club Constitution is below and contains the following information:

 > Transact such business received in writing by the Secretary from members 14 days prior to the meeting and included on the agenda.

-> Nomination of candidates for election of Officers shall be made in writing to the Secretary 14 days prior to the AGM.
+> Nomination of candidates for election of Officers shall be made in writing to the Secretary no later than 14 days prior to the AGM.

 Nominations can only be made by members and seconded by another member.
-At all General Meetings the chair will be taken by The Chairperson or by a Deputy Chairperson nominated by them or other Committee Members.
+At all General Meetings the Chair will be taken by The Chairperson or by a Deputy Chairperson nominated by other Executive Committee Members.

 A quorum for a General Meeting shall be 4 members and 2 Officers of the Club.
 Each member of ‘’the Club’’ shall be entitled to one vote at General Meetings Alterations to the Constitution Any proposed alterations to ‘’The Club’’ Constitution may only be considered at an Annual or Special General Meeting convened with the written notice of the proposal.